CprimeLearningLabs/bitbucket-selfhosted/labs/section-1/lab-1.1-git_commits.md

 On your local machine, create a temporary directory where you will be able to create additional subdirectories.
 In a command terminal, go to that temporary directory.

-Create a folder for your new repository---let's call the repository `coffeebar`.
+Create a folder for your new repository &mdash; let's call the repository `coffeebar`.
 Then go into the folder:
 ```
 mkdir coffeebar
 cd coffeebar